-Writing a novel is ahuge undertaking that can take months and even years to complete, depending on the amount of research and detail you put into your work of fiction or non-fiction.
-Even knowing this, it can feel like it's taking too long to complete your novel.
-If you feel that way, it may benefit you to read a few tips and tricks in order to speed up the process of writing your novel without diminishing its quality or value to readers.
+Writing a novel is not for the feint of heart.
+It is a huge undertaking that can take months or even years to complete, depending on the amount of research and detail you need to you put into your work of fiction or non-fiction.
+Even knowing this, it can feel like it's taking too long to complete your novel, or that you'll never finish.
+If you feel that way, it may benefit you to read a few tips and tricks on writing and promoting your fiction in order to speed up the process without diminishing your book's quality or value to your readers.

 For more writer tips and tricks, keep reading.
 You're sure to find some ideas to help keep you on the path to publication.

 Are you looking for a universal multi-platform piece of writing software so that you can work on your novel at home, while you are out and while you are on vacation or away for the weekend?
 If you answered yes, Wavemaker may be the right novel writing software for you because it is compatible with all operating systems, including Windows, Linux, MAC, iOS, ChromeBooks and Android.

 Update: I would only work on one book at a time with this software.
 When I added a second book, uploading to Google Drive to save the new book overwrote the first book.
 Luckily, I was simply using it for testing purposes, and what I had input, I also had saved on my computer.
 I have reached out to the developer, but I have not heard anything back.

 Understanding and Getting Started with Wavemaker

 The first thing you need to know about Wavemaker is that it is a browser-based piece of writing software that is available for Chrome and Chromium.
 It’s full name is Wavemaker Cards.
 It should not be confused with the Wavemaker aPPaaS software, which is a completely different company.